-People received personalised care which met their needs and took in to consideration and preferences.
+People received personalised care which met their needs and took in to consideration their preferences.
 People were supported to maintain links with the community and took part in social activities of their choice.
+Activities during quieter times could be improved.

 Audits took place to ensure the service was providing support in line with the providers policies and procedures.

-Rating at last inspection Good (Report published 27 July 2016)
+Rating at last inspection Good (Report published 20 May 2016)